 - Westfall Associates

 Many academic areas address alcohol and other drugs through policies in the classrooms, curriculum infusion, and research.
+An overview of the programs and classes offered during the 2018-2019 and 2019-2020 academic years is listed below.

 Monroe Community College has an A.S.
 Degree and Certificate Program in Addictions Counseling, which deals with both alcohol and drug addiction issues.
 The core courses in these programs include: